The EDMO Method®

 The EDMO Method in Action

-• Hands-on projects and real-world problem-solving
+• Hands-on projects and real-world problem-solving rooted in curiosity

-• Group reflections and creative expression
+• Group reflections and creative expression that deepen understanding

-• Games, team-building, and leadership opportunities
+• Games, team-building, and leadership opportunities that build confidence

-• Activities rooted in community and connection
+• Activities rooted in community and connection that help develop natural empathy

-We also work closely with schools and districts to align our programs with site goals, academic priorities, and local needs.
 Whether a program is offered during summer, after school, or in the classroom, the EDMO Method provides a consistent foundation for growth that helps kids thrive for life.

 The EDMO Method creates a foundation that supports kids now and equips them for the road ahead.